imaginedelements/heather-turano-coaching/src/pages/blog-post/2019-08-02-boobs-belly-and-baby.md

 **God bless Lactation Consultants.
 That is all I can say.** I quickly booked a lactation appointment with [Katie Madden](https://balancedbreastfeeding.com/katie-madden/).
 Katie has been the Director of [Balanced Breastfeeding](https://balancedbreastfeeding.com/) at The Birth Center in Wilmington, DE since 2009.

 Katies approach was refreshing.
-No matter if you breastfeed, only pump or formula feed; in her eyes, there is no judgement.
-Because, no two women are the same.
-Some women over produce (#me), some women can't produce enough and some women just "down right "don't want to breastfeed at all" (which I totally understand!!!)".
-It's all about finding your own "BALANCE".
+No matter if you breastfeed, only pump or formula feed; in her eyes, there was no judgement.
+Because, no two women are the same. _**Some women over produce (#me), some women can't produce enough and some women just "down right "don't want to breastfeed at all" (which I totally understand!!!)".**_ **It's all about finding your own "BALANCE".**

-I left the lactation appointment with a game plan and small achievable goals for myself.
+I left the lactation appointment with a game plan and some small **achievable** goals.

 ## 4. Pumps, Pumping and What You Never Knew You Needed to Know. (does that even make sense?)